 Incident Review #3, #4, and #5

-A 12-year-old Boy Scout was bitten on the leg by a dog while delivering phone books as part of a unit fundraiser.
+A 12-year-old Scout was bitten on the leg by a dog while delivering phone books as part of a unit fundraiser.

 In another incident, a 7-year-old Cub Scout was bitten several times while attempting to sell popcorn.
-The Cub Scout was attacked by a homeowner’s dog and sustained injuries to his face and right arm.
+The Cub Scout was attacked by a homeowner’s dog and sustained injuries to her face and right arm.

 A Cub Scout was bitten by a dog while he and his mother were dropping off product sales money and the remaining product.
 The dog’s owner was not expecting them and the animal was surprised.